Lilypad-Tech/lilypad/TESTNETDEPLOY.md

 Follow the `README.md` in the `generate_accts` directory to create seven new accounts.

-Copy `hardhat/.env.sample` to `.env` and update the following environment variables:
+Copy `hardhat/.env.sample` to `hardhat/.env` and update the following environment variables:
 ```
 ADMIN_ADDRESS=
 ADMIN_PRIVATE_KEY=